MIT-Tab/mit-tab/docs/Outrounds.md

 Handling the Break
 ------------------

-When you reach the final in-round of your tournamet, the button that is normally "Prepare Next Round" should read "Break 'em".
+When you reach the final in-round of your tournament, the button that is normally "Prepare Next Round" should read "Break 'em".
 If this does not happen, please consult your `tot_rounds` TabSetting and ensure it is set properly.

 This will then break the appropriate number of teams as determined by the `nov_teams_to_break` and `var_teams_to_break` TabSetting.